 - International travel restrictions even to the United States.

 Even when it seems like the Crown have a strong case against you, does not mean you should simply plead guilty.
-Rather, you should to speak to Winnipeg impaired driving lawyer, Jeffrey Gindin first.
+Rather, you should to speak to Winnipeg impaired driving lawyer, Jeffrey Gindin, Q.C. first.

 Mr. Gindin has represented many clients facing impaired driving charges.
 He has helped them receive a better outcome than they originally anticipated.
 Mr. Gindin successful results may include having charges reduced to a less serious Highway Traffic Offence, as well as a full dismissal.